metagenlab/zAMP/docs/pages/execution.rst

     $ cd new_analysis

-The *config file*, *the sample sheet* and eventually the *links/* folder (see below) must be created within this working directory
+The *config file*, *the sample sheet* and eventually the *links/* directory (see below) must be created within this working directory

 ******************************************************************************
 3. Create a *links* directory (*for Sample and OldSampleName column as input*)
 ******************************************************************************
-When using the method of the *Sample column* or the *OldSampleName* for the definition of the sequencing read files used as input, all the *.fastq.gz* files must be located within one single folder.
-By default, this folder is named "*links/*"and is found in the working directory but another path can be defined by the "*link_directory*" parameter in the *config file*.
-It is recommended to create symbolic links of the original reads into this *links/* folder.
+When using the method of the *Sample column* or the *OldSampleName* for the definition of the sequencing read files used as input, all the *.fastq.gz* files must be located within one single directory.
+By default, this directory is named "*links/*"and is found in the working directory but another path can be defined by the "*link_directory*" parameter in the *config file*.
+It is recommended to create symbolic links of the original reads into this *links/* directory.

 *for instance*::

     #make a new directory named "links"
     $ mkdir links

-    # Create symbolic links for .fastq.gz files from distant folder into "links/"
+    # Create symbolic links for .fastq.gz files from distant directory into "links/"
-    $ ln -s path/to/a/distant/folder/containing/some/reads/*.fastq.gz links/
+    $ ln -s path/to/a/distant/directory/containing/some/reads/*.fastq.gz links/

 ************************************************************************